 Get your first sale

 You don’t need to go from hobby to million-dollar business in a matter of days.
-Your number one objective in the beginning stages is to get your first sale.
-Whether that means making a $5 sale or signing a $5,000 retainer, your first sale is the most robust and most significant sale you’ll ever make.
+Your first objective in the beginning stages is getting your first sale.
+Whether that means making a $5 sale or signing a $5,000 retainer, your first sale is the most robust and significant sale you’ll ever make.
 There are plenty of bookkeeping strategies for really getting your first sale.
 It all depends on the merchandise you’re selling.
 If you’re retailing a service, you may want to start by offering a free trial and producing some word of mouth.
-If it’s a product, proper product placement, and marketing in the right places can lead to a sale.
+Proper product placement and marketing in the right places can lead to a sale if it’s a product.
+Download A Free Financial Toolkit

 Maximize your time

-For many people, working a full-time job and then spending extra hours pursuing a hobby isn’t practical.
-Between kids, significant other, friends, and social requirements, you don’t have enough hours.
+Working a full-time job and spending extra hours pursuing a hobby isn’t practical for many people.
+You don’t have enough hours between kids, a significant other, friends, and social requirements.
 In the preliminary phases, you’ll have to get inventive about how you use your time.
 Maybe you need to wake up an hour earlier than you’re used to and get some stuff done before your regular job.
 Alternatively, it could mean including your kids in your hobby to spend time with them while still achieving new things.

 Build an online presence